maksym-lepekh/asyop/library/thread.md

 ---

 # Thread support
 Asy::op is thread-aware and will link with `Threads::Thereads` when used in CMake.
 Otherwise, it must be linked with `pthread` or similar.
 For now thread support is limited to a thread -> async operation convertions.
-Hopefuly, it will be extended in future :)
+Hopefuly, it will be extended in future :) Thread support is available in `asy/thread.hpp` header.

 ## Asyfy
 The asy::op library provides a helper (`asy::fy()`) to quickly convert a blocking call into an asynchronous operation.
 The implementation isn't very efficient because a separate thread is created for each `asy::fy` call.